freeCodeCamp/guide/src/pages/typescript/generics/index.md

 ```

-As you can see from above, passing in `any` for the argument type in the function, as well as the return type is not ideal.
+As you can see from above, passing in `any` for the argument type in the function, as well as the return type, is not ideal as type information is lost in the process.

 ```typescript
 // updated example